haverzard/container-migration/README.md

     zone       = "asia-southeast1-b"
     ```

-2. The GKE cluster has been defined on Terraform.
+2. Now, the GKE cluster has been defined on Terraform.
 To initialize it, run the command below:

     ```sh
     cd deployments/terraform